Heat Help

 Get Help

-The Scorching Reality: Texas is known for its blazing temperatures and during summer, the heat becomes an unrelenting force.
-For individuals experiencing homelessness, the effects can be devastating.
+The Scorching Reality: The effects of prolonged heat exposure can be devastating.
 Spending all day and sleeping outside without proper protection or access to cooling resources places people at an alarmingly high risk of heat-related illnesses, like dehydration, heat exhaustion, heatstroke, and even death.
-The impact is intensified by factors such as age, pre-existing medical conditions, lack of access to substantial shade and reliable transportation.

 The best solution to heat-related danger is a permanent place to live.
 Tell your elected leaders you support housing and services to keep people housed and cool long-term.
 Here are some ways you can provide people experiencing homelessness immediate relief during extreme heat: